 Grandfathered group health plans are older plans that don’t have to meet all the requirements of the new law, even if your employer is still enrolling new people in them.
 If you’re still in a group plan that your employer had in March 2010, certain limits on health insurance might be allowed because the plan is “grandfathered.”
 Check with your insurance administrator at work or look at your Summary of Plan Benefits to find out when your plan started and whether it’s grandfathered.

 Insurance companies sell individual health plans directly to a person, not through an employer..
 Even though it’s called an individual plan, many individual plans also cover family members or dependents.
 The name refers to how you buy it rather than how many people it covers.

 Parts of the new health care law call for major changes in individual health plans.
 The law is designed to improve the coverage these plans offer and make these plans more affordable for people with cancer or other serious illnesses.
 For instance, the law:

 - Requires health plans to cover children and adults with a pre-existing condition such as cancer (Pre-existing conditions are illnesses that a person has before getting health insurance.)

 - Prohibits insurance plans from canceling coverage if the patient gets sick

 - Prohibits insurance plans from charging sick people – including those with cancer – more for coverage than healthy people

 - Requires that most individual health plans cover 10 categories of essential health benefits

-- Prohibits annual and lifetime dollar limits on the amount of a patient’s care the plan will pay for, in plans that started on or after January of 2014
+- Prohibits annual and lifetime dollar limits on the amount the plan will pay in plans that started on or after January of 2014

 - Requires insurers to provide current policyholders and people shopping for coverage with a short and simple summary of their coverage